data-integrations/salesforce/docs/Salesforce-streamingsource.md

 Salesforce and generate SOQL query (`select <FIELD_1, FIELD_2, ..., FIELD_N> from ${sObjectName}`).
 Ignored if SOQL query is provided.

-**Error Handling:** Strategy used to handle erroneous records.
-Acceptable values are Skip on error, Stop on error.<br>
-Skip on error - Ignores erroneous records.<br>
-Stop on error - Fails pipeline due to erroneous record

 **Schema:** The schema of output objects.
 The Salesforce types will be automatically mapped to schema types as shown below: